CP1401/Practicals/prac_09/README.md

 ## 4. Read a String from a File

 Create a new text file in your prac_09 directory called `name.txt`.
-Put your own name in the file.
+Type _only_ your own name in the file.

 **Write a program in `question_4()`** that _reads_ this `name.txt` file and greets you, example: